kubernetes/website/content/en/blog/_posts/2022-02-17-updated-dockershim-faq.md

 - Runtime resource limitations
 - Node provisioning scripts that call docker or use docker via it's control socket
 - Kubectl plugins that require docker CLI or the control socket
-- Kubernetes tools that require direct access to Docker (e.g. kube-imagepuller)
+- Tools from the Kubernetes project that require direct access to Docker Engine (for example: the deprecated `kube-imagepuller` tool)
 - Configuration of functionality like `registry-mirrors` and insecure registries
-- Other support scripts or daemons that expect Docker to be available and are run outside of Kubernetes (e.g. monitoring or security agents)
+- Other support scripts or daemons that expect Docker Engine to be available and are run outside of Kubernetes (for example, monitoring or security agents) outside of Kubernetes (e.g. monitoring or security agents)
 - GPUs or special hardware and how they integrate with your runtime and Kubernetes

-If you use Kubernetes resource requests/limits or file-based log collection DaemonSets then they will continue to work the same, but if you’ve customized your dockerd configuration, you’ll need to adapt that for your new container runtime where possible.
+If you use Kubernetes resource requests/limits or file-based log collection DaemonSets then they will continue to work the same, but if you’ve customized your `dockerd` configuration, you’ll need to adapt that for your new container runtime where possible.

 Another thing to look out for is anything expecting to run for system maintenance